 The lack of planning for the Portland deployment also resulted in inadequate consideration for the personal safety of the individuals situated near the violence happening on a nightly basis in Portland.
-According to FOD's intelligence officer who deployed to Portland, the threat on the ground was quite real.
+According to FOD's intelligence officer from (b) (7)(C).
+Who deployed to Portland, the threat on the ground was quite real.
 She assessed the counter-surveillance activities in Portland to be troubling and threatening to law enforcement.
 This assessment is consistent with the descriptions provided by three of the OSCO collectors in Portland, who said that the locations of the hotels where DHS personnel were lodging during the deployment had been compromised, including the hotel at which the OSCO collectors were staying.
 The FOD Director also received reports of FOD personnel being followed in their rental vehicles, which necessitated changing cars.
 298

 In speaking with the FOD personnel who deployed to Portland, the general consensus was that while this operating environment was quite stressful, they did not personally feel unsafe and could manage the situation.
-This view is understandable given that the FOD personnel who deployed were seasoned professionals, many of whom had prior careers in law enforcement or the military.
-299 In contrast, the OSCO collectors were relatively young and lacked military or law enforcement experience.
-300 Prior to going to Portland, the OSCO collectors were given a CI briefing to help them acclimate to the operating environment into which they were entering.
-301 The CI briefing did have one concrete benefit, which was that

-302 It is unclear, however, how a short CI brief could prepare the OSCO collectors mentally for the conditions they would face.
+This view is understandable given that the FOD personnel who deployed were seasoned professionals, many of whom had prior careers in law enforcement or the military.299 In contrast, the OSCO collectors were relatively young and lacked military or law enforcement experience.300 Prior to going to Portland, the OSCO collectors were given a CI briefing to help them acclimate to the operating environment into which they were entering.301 The CI briefing did have one concrete benefit, which was that the collectors returned home to repack their clothing - they had packed business attire, which would have made the group stand out in the operating environment.302 It is unclear, however, how a short CI brief could prepare the OSCO collectors mentally for the conditions they would face.

 In addition, the OSCO personnel who deployed lacked sufficient equipment and training to overcome physical threats to their health and safety.
 In Portland, tear gas was employed by law enforcement in efforts to contain violent activity.
 However, violent opportunists had also conceived tactics to counter-fire the tear gas canisters.
-Potential exposure to tear gas was a significant concern after the OSCO collectors were forced out of their work space at the due to the passage of a Portland City Council resolution directing the Bureau to no longer coordinate efforts with Federal agencies.
-The passage of this resolution forced the OSCO collectors to move
+Potential exposure to tear gas was a significant concern after the OSCO collectors were forced out of their work space at the Portland Police Bureau training facility near the airport due to the passage of a Portland City Council resolution directing the Bureau to no longer coordinate efforts with Federal agencies.
+The passage of this resolution forced the OSCO collectors to move their center of operations to the Edith Green Building, near the protest and related violent activity.
+This building's ventilation system was flawed, however, and sucked tear gas used outside inside.
+305 Exposure to tear gas was also possible when I&A employees were entering and leaving the vicinity.